sourcehut-mirrors/chawan/lib/monoucha0/doc/manual.md

 ### jsuffunc, jsufget, jsuffget: the LegacyUnforgeable property

 The pragmas `.jsuffunc`, `.jsufget` and `.jsuffget` correspond to the WebIDL [`[LegacyUnforgeable]`](https://webidl.spec.whatwg.org/#LegacyUnforgeable) property.

 Concretely, this means that the function (or getter) is defined on *instances* of the interface, not on the interface (i.e. object prototype) as a non-configurable property.
-Even more concretely, this simply means that the function (or getter) cannot be changed by JavaScript code.
+Even more concretely, this means that the function (or getter) cannot be changed by JavaScript code.

 ```nim
 # this will always return the result of the fstat call.